Downtown Elizabethton will provide final Christmas shopping, Grinchmas in the Park and Nutcracker Suite this weekend - NewsBreak

 Watch now: Four West Ridge students win Barter Theatre awards for writing plays

 BLOUNTVILLE — Some award-winning young playwrights are haunting the halls of local and regional high schools.
 On a non-scary note, three of the four highest West Ridge High finishers in a recent Barter Theatre competition wrote comedies versus one drama.
-They took two of three places in the top three and two of five honorable mentions in the event.
+They took two of the top three places and two of five honorable mentions in the event.

 Ask a Master Gardener: Rocky Mount - "Where History Comes Alive"